Robust Factor Number Specification for Large-dimensional Elliptical Factor Model: Introduction

-Recently, some researchers focus on heavy-tailed factor models \citep[see, for example][]{fan2018,Calzolari2018Estimating}. \cite{fan2018} considered Elliptical Factor Models (EFM) for large-scale covariance estimation. \cite{Calzolari2018Estimating} proposed a factor model structure with $\alpha$-stable distributions, and recommended the indirect inference method for parameter estimation.
+Recently, some researchers focus on heavy-tailed factor models \citep[see, for example][]{fan2018,Calzolari2018Estimating,kluppelberg2009copula}.
+Fan et al. \cite{fan2018} considered Elliptical Factor Models (EFM) for large-scale covariance estimation.
+Calzolari and Halbleib \cite{Calzolari2018Estimating} proposed a factor model structure with $\alpha$-stable distributions, and recommended the indirect inference method for parameter estimation.
 However, both of the above two papers treated the factor number as given.
-To the best of our knowledge, our work provides the first method to specify the factor number for heavy-tailed data.
+Kl{\"u}ppelberg and Kuhn \cite{kluppelberg2009copula} proposed a testing procedure to determine the number of common factors under the elliptical copula factor model.
+They primarily focused on correlation structure with fixed $N$ and cross-sectionally uncorrelated errors.
+To the best of our knowledge, our work provides the first method to specify the factor number for heavy-tailed data with large $N$ and $T$.

 In this paper, we propose two consistent estimators for the number of common factors in the EFM framework.
 The advantages of the proposed methods lie in the following aspects.
 Firstly, we don't assume any moment constraints, thus the proposed estimators are consistent even when the observations are from heavy tailed distributions such as $t_2$ or Cauchy.
 Secondly, the theoretical properties are guaranteed in the large-dimensional setting where the dimension $N$ can be much larger than sample size $T$.
-Actually, $\min\{\sqrt{T},\sqrt{N}\}\rightarrow \infty$ is sufficient for guaranteeing the consistency of the proposed estimators, which is similar to the condition $\min\{T,N\}\rightarrow \infty$ in the light-tailed cases, though with a lower rate.
-Thirdly, the proposed estimators are eigenvalue-based, thus it's convenient to do similar transformations or shrinkage as in \cite{Ahn2013Eigenvalue} and \cite{Xia2017Transformed} to improve their performances when weak, strong or dominated factors exist.
+Actually, ${\rm min}\{T,N\}\rightarrow \infty$ is sufficient for guaranteeing the consistency of the proposed estimators.
+Thirdly, the proposed estimators are eigenvalue-based, thus it's convenient to do similar transformations or shrinkages as in \cite{Ahn2013Eigenvalue} and \cite{Xia2017Transformed} to improve their performances when weak, strong or dominated factors exist.